DataRecce/recce/README.md

    piti server
    ```

+1. Review the linage diff.
-1. Write and run a query
+1. Switch to query tab, Write and run a query

    ```sql
    select * from {{ ref('mymodel') }}